NixOS/rfcs/rfcs/0166-nix-formatting.md

 ## Goals and approach

 There are several goals that the formatting style should match.
-These are inherently at conflict with each other, requiring priorisation and making trade-offs.
+These are inherently in conflict with each other, requiring prioritisation and making trade-offs.
 The resulting choice is always a compromise.

 In general, we want the code to be (in no particular order):